danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-06-adding-scroll-offset-tracking-to-a-swiftui-scroll-view.md

         ScrollViewOffsetTracker()
         // Insert scroll view content here
     }
+}
-}.withOffsetTracking(action: { print("Offset: \($0)") })
+.withOffsetTracking(action: { print("Offset: \($0)") })
 ```

-The `action` scroll offset is now continuously sent to the action as the scroll view is scrolled.
-You could use this to fade out some content in the header, present additional views as content is scrolled etc.
+The offset is now continuously sent to the action as the scroll view is scrolled.
+You can use this to fade out content in the header, present additional views, etc.

 ## Creating a new scroll view component